TheDataStation/ver/view_distillation/README.md

 If `remove_contained_views` is `True`, it will find all views that are contained in some larger view and remove them.

-If `union_complementary_views` is `True`, it will union each pair of complementary views that *do not have any contradictions with any other views on any key*, and materialize the new view in the input directory, since the contradictions cannot be resolved automatically.
+If `union_complementary_views` is `True`, it will union each pair of complementary views that *do not have any contradictions with any other views on any key* since the contradictions cannot be resolved automatically, and materialize the new view in the input directory.
 The complementary views used to union are removed.

 This API will return the list of views left after distillation.